rjbultitude/theconditionalorchestra/README.md

 Not totally sure about the longNote octave offset

+LongNote playMode could be a target for weather data

 Sequencer doesn't honor tempo when app state changes

 After stop fade out is louder than normal playback, firefox only